Danish-Osahan/CinemaManagement-Python-Tkinter/README.md

 This project is about Cinema Management using Python Tkinter Just simply download the zip file and then replace the `username and password` with your own username and password of your oracle database in `Login.py` file at line no:-`100`.

+The password  and username for accessing the manager page is :`manager/man123`

 You have to create some tables tables in order to run project in your machine.

 TNAME                          TABTYPE